 My book Values in Cities: Urban Heritage in Twentieth-Century Australia has now been released.

 Read moreThe Burra Charter and its values-based model is embraced within Australian heritage conservation.
 For policymaker Max Bourke, it forms ‘the ethical basis for a contemporary “philosophy” of Australian conservation practice [becoming] a sort of “bible”’.
-Historian Graeme Davison reflects, The Tablets of the Law handed down from Burra have now been translated, like a colonial Book of Leviticus, into the values-based model and an ever-expanding grey literature of heritage statutes, conservation reports, management protocols, and tribunal rulings that are, today, the multi-million-dollar industry of urban conservation management.
-The entrenchment of values-based heritage means the heritage industry – comprised of consultants and

 Read moreOn 20 December 2017, the Victorian State Government and Apple Corporation announced plans for a flagship Apple store for Melbourne’s leading public space: Federation Square.
 The proposal involved the demolition of an original building on the civic square and its replacement by a generic complex.
 There was an immediate public backlash against the Apple proposal to enter this public space (which had been managed by a government-owned private company).
 A new advocacy group called Citizens for Melbourne established a campaign called ‘Our City, Our Square’.
 A key strand of the campaign involved nominating Federation Square for a state heritage listing,